 Return your cake to the cooling (but still warm) oven for about 10 minutes.
 Often this mild heat is just enough to soften and release any baked-on areas clinging to the sides of the pan.

-King Arthur Flour has decreed 2017 the Year of the Bundt, so we’ve been baking an awful lot of Bundt cakes here in the test kitchen recently.
-The cake starring in this blog post is also our 2017 Recipe of the Year: Lemon Bliss Cake.
-We highly recommend this cake as a jumping-off point for using the tips in this post!
+The cake starring in this blog post is one of our all-time favorites: Lemon Bliss Cake.
+We highly recommend it jumping-off point for using the tips in this post!

 And, if you have any Bundt cake tips of your own, please share them in comments, below.
 We look forward to hearing (and learning!) from you.